We are now an online bookstore only.

-Owners Tim and Judy Fout have had the store for nearly six years, and the move about three months ago from a hidden spot on Wilshire Avenue, also in St. Matthews, has given them three times the space and made room for 50,000 new, used, rare and out-of-print books.
+Owners Tim and Judy Fout have had the store for nearly six years, and the move about three months ago from a hidden spot on Wiltshire Avenue, also in St. Matthews, has given them three times the space and made room for 50,000 new, used, rare and out-of-print books.

 The Fouts are hoping their new locale, and some inventory changes prompted by the move, will draw more customers.

 Being in a more mainstream location also has brought customers looking for more mainstream books...

 In response, the store is selling more new books, greeting cards and bookmarks.
 The paperback fiction section, and others, have expanded.